input-output-hk/mithril/docs/website/versioned_docs/version-maintained/mithril/advanced/mithril-protocol/certificates.md

 ---
 sidebar_position: 2
-sidebar_label: Certificate chain in depth
+sidebar_label: Certificate chain design
 ---

-# Mithril certificate chain in depth
+# Certificate chain design

 ## Introduction

-The **Mithril protocol** can be summarized as:

-> A protocol that enables stakeholders in a proof-of-stake blockchain network to individually sign messages.
-These signatures are then aggregated into a multi-signature, ensuring that stakeholders collectively represent a minimum share of the total stake.

 The **certificate chain** is a Mithril component that certifies the **stake distribution** used to create the multi-signature.
 Its primary purpose is to prevent adversaries from executing an **eclipse attack** on the blockchain.